learninginnovators/learninginnovators.org/src/content/guides/tasks.md

 ### 1. Task details

-Choose the task achievement level (Pass, Credit...).
+Choose the task achievement level aligned to this task: Pass, Credit, Distinction or High Distinction.
+(In the non recommended case where you want to be able to grade a task, you can choose this option under (8) Optional settings.)

-Label it with an abbreviation that includes week, sequence and grade eg. 1.1P
+Label the task with an abbreviation that includes week, sequence and grade eg. 1.1P

 You can choose to assign a weight to the task based on the effort that it takes as compared to other tasks.
-This is only to provide students' with this information, it does not affect anything else.
+This is only to provide students' an indication of the time/effort it takes, it does not affect anything else.

 Choose a descriptive name for the task, eg. Module review 1.